PhelaPoscam/Python_PlaySEM/README.md

 **PythonPlaySEM** is a versatile and extensible Python framework for orchestrating sensory effects across a wide range of devices and protocols.
 It provides a unified system for receiving, dispatching, and rendering effects like light, wind, vibration, and scent, making it ideal for immersive media, simulations, and interactive experiences.

+This version is a Python-based implementation and expansion of the original Java-based PlaySEM framework developed by [Estevão Bissoli](https://github.com/estevaobissoli).

 ## Core Features

 -   **Multi-Protocol Support**: Ingests effect commands from a variety of standard protocols, including: